All Episodes

 Yes.

-Hey guys, get your super chats in.
+Hey, guys, get your super chats in.

 Who was that?

-Okay, so the doors are low.
+Oh, the doors are locked.

 Were you aware whether or not Melly had a contractual agreement to do a video shoot that day?